-Young William and Mary Alice Cooper had married in a Civil Ceremony in Holywell in 1938, (Flintshire (Mold) HOL/60/109)
+I do not have any information on young William’s early life and teenage years, but he was to meet Mary Alice Cooper and eventually marry her in a Civil Ceremony in Holywell in 1938, (Flintshire (Mold) HOL/60/109)

 William enlisted with the Territorials (5th R.W.F.) on the 21st May 1931, for 4 years, which also states that he re-enlisted on the 16th July 1940 in the 12th R.W.F., but there is a Discharge document from the Royal Welsh Fusiliers’s that states William became “Non Eff.” on the 20th May 1935 and re-enlisted with them on the 26th July 1940, (different date from the other document).

 Yet another document, a Royal Welsh Fusiliers Register, dated 26th July 1940 stating the Regimental number of 4205431, but it is noted in this that he had “Prior Service” and he was retaining the Regimental Number of 4190679.

 I don’t know when he was transferred into the 6th Bn South Wales Borderers but he is listed on the Casualty List (Burma) as killed in Action on the 26th January 1945, along with 3 other brother’s in arms from the same Regiment.

 The website https://en.wikipedia.org/wiki/Burma_Campaign_1944%E2%80%9345 may shed some light on what happened to William, or there is downloadable PDF of the 6th Bn South Wales Borderers – http://royalwelsh.org.uk/downloads/B09-04-SWB-WW2-6thBattalion.pdf